pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

 ## 10.5.0
+- [Runtime Cache] The trait `\Pimcore\Cache\RuntimeCacheTrait` has been deprecated because of its ambiguous naming and usage of persisted cache along with the runtime object cache.
+  It is recommended to use `\Pimcore\Cache\Runtime` instead of this trait.
+For persisted cache, please use `\Pimcore\Cache` instead.
 - [Sitemap] Pimcore is now also supporting Presta/Sitemap `^3.2` (which supports Symfony 6 and uses max level of PHPStan).
   Please note, if the routing import config is in use, it is recommended to correct the config path (by removing `/Resources`) to follow the [new folder tree structure](https://github.com/prestaconcept/PrestaSitemapBundle/releases/tag/v3.0.0), eg. "@PrestaSitemapBundle/~~Resources/~~config/routing.yaml", to ensure a smoother upgrade to upcoming major release.